Work, family life, money, and even weather can make you feel anxious, tired, or even depressed.

-Stress can cause physical changes as well.
-You may notice a change in sleep patterns or your appetite.
+Stress can cause changes in sleep patterns or your appetite.
 It can cause stomach distress and headaches.
-Over time, it can even contribute to serious health issues like high blood pressure and heart disease.
+Over time, it can even lead to high blood pressure and heart disease.
 Stress cannot always be prevented but we can take steps to decrease its effects.

 Physical activity is one of the best ways to relieve stress.
-It is a fast way to set you on the right track to better overall health.
+It can not only ease stress but also improve your overall health.

 How Physical Fitness Helps You

-Exercise is an opportunity to give your mind a break and help your body relax.
-Using physical activity to combat stress has been shown to:
+Exercise gives your mind a break and helps your body relax.
+It has been shown to:

 Boost your mood